isaiahaaron98/Isaiah-Aaron-Jones-Portfolio/critique-by-design.md

 Jones, Jeffrey M. “U.S. LGBT Identification Steady at 7.2%.”
 Gallup.com, February 22, 2023. https://news.gallup.com/poll/470708/lgbt-    identification-steady.aspx.

 ## AI acknowledgements

-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I used AI in the ideation process to refine my approach to the central narrative of my redesign.